Magnesium Glycinate: Everything You Need To Know About This Supplement

 Magnesium citrate is one of the other most commonly recommended sources of magnesium.
 Magnesium citrate has a laxative effect, but in many cases that's actually a benefit since it's used specifically to treat constipation due to its ability to increase gut motility.* Of all the forms of magnesium, magnesium glycinate is least likely to cause diarrhea, and experts also turn to it for the treatment of a magnesium deficiency due to its high absorbency rate.* According to Dr. Brighten, "Magnesium glycinate is highly absorbable, doesn't cause diarrhea like the citrate form can, and has a calming effect."*

-Both magnesium citrate and magnesium glycinate are more bioavailable than other common forms of magnesium like magnesium oxide.* They are both great options for magnesium supplementation.
-It all just depends on your specific needs, whether they be correcting a deficiency, helping with sleep and relaxation (in which case go with the glycinate form), or increasing gut motility and supporting digestion (for these go with the citrate form).*
+Magnesium citrate and magnesium glycinate are more bioavailable than other common forms of magnesium like magnesium oxide.* They are both great options for magnesium supplementation, depending on your specific needs, whether they be correcting a deficiency and helping with sleep and relaxation (in which case go with the glycinate form), or increasing gut motility and supporting digestion (for these go with the citrate form).*